31 Of The Best Answers To The Question: What Is The Point Of Life?

 Striving for self-actualization encourages inner growth and expansion and leads to a much more fulfilling and happy life.

-12. To live the answer to the question, “If I wasn’t scared and knew failure was impossible, who would I be and what would I be doing?”
+“If I wasn’t scared and knew failure was impossible, who would I be and what would I be doing?”

 Answering this question can help you start living your vision by purposefully choosing the thoughts you think, the words you speak, and the actions you take to help you reach your ultimate goal.